 2. Best Great Dane Back-Clip Harness: Julius-K9 PowerHarness

-Another giant breed dog harness we featured in a full review – the Julius-K9 is a great all-around dog harness, particularly for medium to larger dogs.
+Another giant breed dog harness we have previously featured – the Julius-K9 is a great all-around dog harness, particularly for medium to larger dogs.

 The Chest strap also has a reflective strip to give some high visibility to your Great Dane when out walking at night or in dark conditions.

 It’s more of the type of harness walkers may use when out in the park and want their dogs on a long lead.
 This allows them to run around without running off.

 A very popular no-pull harness, particularly for Danes and similar breeds.